clduab11/gordon-gekko/TRANSFORMATION_COMPLETE.md

 ## 🎉 **Transformation Summary**

-**Ninja Gekko** represents a complete evolution from the original Gordon Gekko:
+**Ninja Gekko** represents a complete evolution from the original Ninja Gekko:

 - **🦀 10x Performance**: Rust-powered speed and efficiency
 - **🧠 Advanced AI**: Neural networks with 84.8% accuracy